awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-gluecontext.md

                ) : DataSink
 ```

-Creates a \[\[DataSink\]\] that writes to a JDBC database specified in a Connection object in the data catalog\.
+Creates a [DataSink](glue-etl-scala-apis-glue-datasink-class.md) that writes to a JDBC database specified in a Connection object in the data catalog\.
 The Connection object has information to connect to a JDBC sink including URL, username, password, vpc, subnet and security groups\.
 + `catalogConnection`  —  Name of the connection in the data catalog\.
-+ `options`  —  \[\[JsonOptions\]\] for additional information required to write to a JDBC database, including the table name\.
++ `options`  —  A string of JSON name\-value pairs that provide additional information required to write to a JDBC database, including the table name\.
 + `redshiftTmpDir`  —  Temporary staging directory to be used with certain data sinks\.
 Set to empty by default\.
 + `transformationContext`  —  Transformation context associated with the sink to be used by job bookmarks\.
 Set to empty by default\.